 I enjoy my process more.

 I find I write the same things down time and time again.
-This has lead me to create a master process list, which I can copy and modify or add to or subtract from, as needed on location.
-(Recently I’ve been keeping it in Notes on my iPhone.)
+This has lead me to create a master process list, which I can add to or subtract.
+(I keep it in the Notes app on my iPhone.
+I make a lot of notes there about a lot of different things.)
+Because I’m so curious I rarely get bored.
 I find there are always new things to observe.
 Are there new things because I noticed more?
 Why?
 Are there new things because I’m in a new environment?
 Why?
 Are there new things because I decided to try something new?
 Why?
 Are there new things because I’m more emotionally receptive?
 Why?
-These are important questions that can unlock a new ways of looking, thinking, and working, now and in the future.
+These are important questions that can unlock new ways of looking, thinking, and working, now and in the future.
 Keep asking them.
 Ask a lot of questions!